tschwemley/trello-php-api/README.md

 $result = $trello->apiCall(array('boards', '4d5ea62fd76aa1136000000c'));
 ```

-For more detailed examples about obtaining OAuth verification please check the OAuth examples under the test folder.
+For more detailed examples about obtaining OAuth verification please check the OAuth examples under the examples folder.

 ## Getting Help ##
 If you need help please contact me at me@tylerschwemley.com